BastiaanOlij/godot-xr-tools2/README.md

 # Godot XR Tools v2 (XRT2)

 > **WARNING:** This repo is still a Work in Progress, this toolkit is still missing many features from Godot XR Tools v1 and is short on documentation.
-> Check the demo branch for a demo showcases current features.
+> Check the demo branch for a demo showcasing current features.
+>
 > While under early development this repository is hosted on my personal GitHub space.

 This repository contains a number of support files and support scenes that can be used together with the various AR and VR interfaces for the Godot game engine.